persteenolsen/wagtail-demo/README.md

 ```
 Note: It is important to add the name of the app in the command `home` !!!

-This command will create a file for the migration of the Model to a Table in the MySQL DB
+This command will create a file for the migration of the Model to a Table in the MariaDB DB

 - Now run the command: